CreativeTechCamp/CreativeTechCamp.github.io/camps/_posts/2014-06-20-minecraft-java-camp.md

 ---
-layout: camp
+layout 	: camp
-title:  "Modding & JAVA Programming with Minecraft"
+title 	:  "Modding & JAVA Programming with Minecraft" date 	:   2014-07-21 09:00:00
-date:   2014-07-21 09:00:00
+camp_date	: 14th - 18th July, 2014
-camp_date: 14th - 18th July, 2014
+categories	: camp morning minecraft 10-12
-categories: camp morning minecraft 10-12
+age_group 	: 10 - 12 years old
-age_group: 10 - 12 years old
+location	: Starbucks@TTDI
-location: Starbucks@TTDI
+image		: /camps/images/minecraft_camp.png
-excerpt: Discover the powerful world of Java programming using Minecraft.
+excerpt		: Discover the powerful world of Java programming using Minecraft.
 Showing students how they can take a hobby like Minecraft, and turn it into a future college majors and possible STEM career
 ---

 ##Details